VidCruiter Logo

 Promptly share the outcome, and where necessary, the next steps.

-Certain recruiting software allows you to offer candidates the choice of picking their preferred format of interview – say a live video interview, a pre-recorded video interview, or even an in-person interview (where possible) – all based on your team’s availability.
-No manual work is needed.
-It’s a win-win – candidates get to pick the type of interview that works best for them, and your team gets to see the best version of the candidate.
+Candidates select an interview based on available time slots.
+Certain recruitment software allows you to offer candidates the choice of picking their preferred format of interview – say a live video interview, a pre-recorded video interview, or even an in-person interview (where possible) – all based on your team’s availability.

 Personalized candidate experience